Lake110/CookBookr/README.md

 These results confirm that CookBookr's front-end code is clean, well-structured, and compliant with web standards, ensuring a robust and accessible user experience.

+### Python Code Validation

+Python code was checked using flake8 to ensure PEP8 compliance and maintain code quality.

 ---

 ## Deployment